lsc-project/documentation/source/syncrulesforactivedirectory.rst

 getUnicodePwd
 -------------

 The `getUnicodePwd <https://lsc-project.org/javadoc/latest/org/lsc/utils/directory/AD.html#getUnicodePwd-java.lang.String->`__ method encodes a string to fit the syntax of the unicodePwd attribute in AD, used to set the password.
+It requires that unicodePwd is declared as binary attribute in the LDAP connection settings.

 So you can create a default password (e.g. "changeit") for created users by setting: